codeybeaver/codey/ts/npm-codeybeaver/README.md

     echo "Write Python code for a binary search" | cdy prompt --buffer
     ```

+  - `--markdown`
+    Buffer the LLM's entire output and display it with Markdown and syntax
+    highlighting in your terminal.
+This is ideal for outputs containing code,
+    tables, or other formatted Markdown.

+    While buffering, a spinner is shown to indicate work is in progress.
+    You do **not** need to specify `--buffer` along with `--markdown`.

+    **Examples:**

+    ```sh
+    cdy prompt --markdown "Write a Markdown example with a highlighted Python code block." echo "Explain closures in JavaScript with examples." | cdy prompt --markdown
+    ```

   (You can also check `cdy prompt --help` for the full list of available
   options.)